Tourism islands

 Queensland’s island resorts are iconic assets.
 They underpin jobs and business opportunities in regional Queensland.

 Some islands are held privately under freehold tenure or managed by local governments as offshore suburbs.
-The Queensland Government administers 29 tourism resort leases across 25 islands within the Great Barrier Reef on behalf of Queenslanders.
-Leases and other tenure for tourism purposes can be granted on these islands under the Land Act 1994.
+The Queensland Government administers 28 tourism resort leases across 24 islands within the Great Barrier Reef on behalf of Queenslanders.
+Leases under the Land Act 1994 and other leasing arrangements for tourism purposes can be granted on these islands.

 Tourism lease conditions benefit all Queenslanders as they encourage development for tourism purposes.
-Leases with other purposes, such as a jetty or golf course, may be issued to form an island resort.
+Leases with other purposes, such as a jetty or other infrastructure, may be issued to form an island resort.

 Forfeiture of leases